fernanda-freitas/significa-frontend/README.md

 ## Contributing

-Contributions are super welcomed!
+Contributions are super welcomed!!
 If you find any issues or want to enhance the app, feel free to submit your pull request.